gowatertech/gowater/replit.md

 -   **Visual Feedback**: Gradient-styled cards for drivers (blue), helpers (green), and total (purple) earnings

 ### Automatic Invoice Generation & Dynamic Tax Calculation
-The system automatically creates invoices when orders are marked as delivered:
+The system automatically creates invoices when orders are marked as delivered, implementing robust concurrency control to guarantee exactly one invoice per delivered order:

+**Core Functionality:**
 -   **Trigger Condition**: Invoice creation occurs only when order status transitions from any non-delivered state to "delivered"
--   **Duplicate Prevention**: Guards prevent multiple invoice creation if status is updated repeatedly
 -   **Dynamic Tax (ITBIS) Calculation**:
     -   Tax rate is dynamically read from `company_settings.tax` (e.g., 0.18 for 18%)
     -   Subtotal is calculated by summing all order items